 For example, if a product is on backorder and will not be restocked for two weeks, tell the customer that the product will be available in two weeks.
 Let them know that they can leave their information to have it directly shipped, or to be notified when it arrives.
 When a customer asks for something, and you reply with a simple no, they will leave the conversation with negative feelings and be less satisfied than the customer that was accommodated for the future return of the product.

 Persuasive speaking is an excellent customer service skill for success.
 Persuasively speaking to the customer, whether you are selling things to them or just wanting to get an understanding of where they are coming from will improve customer interaction.
 You can easily augment your speech to be persuasive by addressing the customer by name, repeating back to them what they have said to you in your own words, and using action-oriented language.
 Action-oriented language gets customers in a forward-thinking frame of mind and removes you, the customer service representative from the focus of the conversation.
 This customer service skill makes your customer the focal point of the discussion and will allow them to feel as though your company is hearing them.

 Responsibility is a customer service skill for success on a couple of levels.
 You are the main point of contact with customers; the customer will associate their qualms with your company with you.
 You should be able to apologize or save face in the name of the company without attaching your own thoughts, feelings, ego to the situation.

 Essential customer service skills can be developed and worked on in almost every interaction in your life.
 If you are working to better your customer skills for success or you are working with a team, set some goals for education and tracking customer satisfaction.
-Set-up some in-house workshops to get your to get your customer service team thinking about how they can improve their customer service
+Set up some in-house workshops to get your customer service team thinking about how they can improve their customer service